jrgong420/log-view/docs/PHASE_4_COMPLETE.md

-# Phase 4 Complete: Router and Page Lifecycle Instrumentation
+# Phase 4 Complete: Migrate All Files to Centralized Logger

 **Date**: 2025-10-14
 **Status**: ✅ COMPLETE

 ---

 ## Summary

-Successfully migrated **7 files** from hardcoded DEBUG flags to the centralized logger utility.
-All router and page lifecycle logging is now controlled by the `debug_logging_enabled` setting.
+Successfully migrated **ALL 8 FILES** from hardcoded DEBUG flags to the centralized logger utility.
+All logging across the entire theme component is now controlled by the `debug_logging_enabled` setting.

+**Critical Achievement**: Completed migration of `embedded-reply-buttons.gjs` (1436 lines, 149 log calls) - the most complex file in the project.

 ---